 ARISC is an American Overseas Research Center, an independent not-for-profit, that supports research in and about Armenia, Azerbaijan and Georgia, both in the South Caucasus and the US.
-A member in developing status of the Council of American Overseas Research Centers (CAORC), ARISC offers fellowships, programming and research support.
+A member of the Council of American Overseas Research Centers (CAORC), ARISC offers fellowships, programming and research support.
+ARISC is an Affiliate Organization of the Association for Slavic, East European and Eurasian Studies (ASEEES).
 An idea initiated during a gathering in Chicago one weekend in 2005, ARISC was incorporated as a non-profit corporation in Illinois and secured 501(c)3 status in 2007.

 The American Research Institute of the South Caucasus (ARISC) encourages and supports scholarly study of the South Caucasus states (Armenia, Azerbaijan, and Georgia) across all disciplines of the Humanities, Sciences, and Social Sciences.
 Incorporated in 2006, ARISC currently has representatives in Baku, Tbilisi, and Yerevan, who serve to facilitate research and nurture scholarly ties between institutions and individuals.